edward-b-1/Rust-Limit-Order-Book/README.md

 Normally, in production grade software, prices would be encoded using either fixed point values, some other type from a libary which implements decimal encoding, or (possibly) strings.

-In this particular case, there is risk of loss in precision because no arithmatic calculations are performed on the floating point price values which are used as a key to a data structure.
+In this particular case, th risk of loss in precision is mitigated as no arithmatic calculations are performed on the floating point price values which are used as a key to a data structure.

 The series of operations performed on incoming data is as follows: